 Make sure the boot you are choosing isn’t too heavy.
 You don’t want to add extra effort to something that might already be a little physically demanding.

-We chose the best men’s gardening boots by comparing durability, water resistance, comfort, and value-for-money.
+We chose the top men’s gardening shoes by comparing durability, water resistance, comfort, and value for money.
 We also read many customer reviews.
 Our top picks only make the cut if the customer reviews are consistently positive.